 It'll be interesting to see if these places can keep growing at the same rate over the next couple of years.
 We'll be here to let you know!

 For more Missouri reading, check out:

-- These Are The 10 Best Counties To Live In Missouri
+- Best Places To Raise A Family In Missouri

 - Worst Places To Live In Missouri